 - lacks sales tax nexus with Vermont.

-A vendor that has sales tax nexus through a presence and business activity is not a “noncollecting vendor” and is instead legally liable for any tax due but not collected.
-A vendor with sales tax nexus does not have the option to follow these notice requirements in lieu of collecting and remitting sales and use tax.
+A vendor that has sales tax nexus through a presence or business activity is not a “noncollecting vendor” and is legally liable for any tax due but not collected.
+A vendor with sales tax nexus shall not follow these notice requirements in lieu of collecting and remitting sales and use tax.

 If you are a noncollecting vendor, please see the chart below to determine what requirements apply to your business.